JC1DA/Neutral_Summarizer/README.md

 # Neutral Summarizer Chrome Extension

-A powerful Chrome extension that leverages AI to provide intelligent summarization and interactive chat capabilities for any web page, with specialized YouTube video analysis using transcript-based AI processing.
+A powerful Chrome extension that leverages AI to provide intelligent summarization and interactive chat capabilities for any web page, with specialized YouTube video analysis using transcript-based AI processing and PDF document analysis.

 ## 🖼️ Extension Showcase